 This is usually my last resort, but for some clients that can only do 30-minute sessions there is only so much technique work and muscle activation that you can do face-to-face.

 In such instances, assign a client certain stretches, activation and mobility techniques to help correct some of their postural issues, so that you can spend more time on their body composition goals during their PT sessions.
 This works well if your client is accountable and willing to do work outside of the gym or on their own terms – so you may find that it may not be suitable for everyone.

-Meeting both the needs and the wants of your clients is the art of PT and takes some time and experience to get right.
-Keep trying, as the end result is happy, healthy clients who are achieving their goals and impressed with your service!
+Meeting both the needs and the wants of your clients is the art of PT, and it takes some time and experience to get right.
+Keep working on it though, because the end result is happy, healthy clients who are achieving their goals and spreading the word about your impressive service.

 The AIF’s Fitness Business Essentials course is tailored to the fitness and massage industries, with a focus on the latest digital marketing practices and trends.